babel/babel/packages/babel-helper-member-expression-to-functions/README.md

 // The helper requires three special methods on state: `get`, `set`, and
 // `call`.
+// Optionally, a special `memoize` method may be defined, which gets
+// called if the member is in a self-referential update expression.
 // Everything else will be passed through as normal. const state = {
   get(memberPath) {